einhungerkuenstler/EinHungerkuenstler.github.io/study/Imperial_mathematics/year_2/Linear_Algebra_and_Numerical_Analysis/Part_I/7_The_CayleyHamilon_Theorem.md

           Hence, $$j = n$$ and $$B$$ is a basis of $$V$$.

-      - 'Construct the matrix of linear map':
+      - `Construct the matrix of linear map`:

         The basis $$B$$ is in the form of (Cameo).
 Since $$T^n(v) = \span(B)$$, we could write